vulcanize/vulcanizedb/libraries/shared/factories/README.md

 1. Config - struct to hold configuration information (contract address, starting block, event name and signature).
 1. Entity - struct to unpack the event log into.
-1. Model - struct representing the final data model we want to write to Postres.
+1. Model - struct representing the final data model we want to write to Postgres.
 1. Converter - an interface which can unpack event logs into our entities and convert those entities to our models.
 1. Repository - an interface to write our models to Postgres.
-1. TransformerInitializer - a public variable which exports our configured transformer to be loaded as part of a plugin,
+1. TransformerInitializer - a public variable which exports our configured transformer to be loaded as part of a plugin.
-1. DB migrations - migrations to generate the Posstgres schema, tables, views, function, etc that are needed to store and interface with the transformed data models.
+1. DB migrations - migrations to generate the Postgres schema, tables, views, function, etc that are needed to store and interface with the transformed data models.

 The example event we will use looks like:
 ```